Speak Up, Shape Your Neighbourhood For Good

 We encourage you to review the plans yourself, consider the impact on our community, and form your own opinion.
 Your voice matters—get informed and speak up!

-The billion-dollar Timberyards development has been marketed as a solution to the housing crisis and a benefit to the community.
+The proposed $730 million Timberyards development has been marketed as a solution to the housing crisis and a benefit to the community.
 In reality, it does little to address this need while significantly harming our existing neighbourhoods.

 Push for developers to increase the number of affordable and family units, stay within the legal building limits, actively work to benefit the community and anything else which concerns you.